Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-7.md

 We can determine the exact price based on the details of your requirements.
 You can pay from abroad in USD or EUR.

-Feel free to call us or send a message with any questions.
+Feel free to call us or send a message with any questions, we are happy to help.